sta426hs2023/material/week02-25sep2023/brainstorm/G&T_seq_ex2B.md

 4. [Team members](#team-members)

 ## Introduction <a name="introduction"></a>
 G&T sequencing is a technique for separating and simultaneously obtaining the sequences of genomic DNA and full-length mRNA from single cells, allowing to investigate genetic variation and its effect on gene expression.
-Isolated single cells are lysed, and polyadenylated RNA is captured using oligo-dT capture pimers.
-RNA is then separated from DNA using streptaidin-coated magnetic beads, after which both are amplified in parallel and sequenced.
+Isolated single cells are lysed, and polyadenylated RNA is captured using oligo-dT capture primers.
+RNA is then separated from DNA using streptavidin-coated magnetic beads, after which both are amplified in parallel and sequenced.

 ## Technology, Application & Statistics <a name="technology-application-statistics"></a>